FerretDB/FerretDB/website/docs/Reference/telemetry.md

 If telemetry is disabled with a `donottrack` string in the executable, remove the `donottrack` string to use the command-line flag and values again.

+It's also possible to enable telemetry on runtime via `db.enableFreeMonitoring()` command.